 Favorable Effects Beyond Potassium

-But many of the favorable effects on the heart and blood vessels may be from the fats that the nuts contain or the phytochemicals.
+But many of the favorable effects on the heart and blood vessels may be from the fats that the nuts contain or from the phytochemicals.
 Coconuts have mostly saturated fat, so they are not as healthy as other nuts or legumes.
 Walnuts have a large percentage of their calories in the form of polyunsaturated fat.
 Macadamia nuts have a large percentage of calories from monounsaturated fat.
 Others have variable percentages of polyunsaturated and monounsaturated fat.

 Saturated fat has been shown repeatedly to contribute to atherosclerosis, producing plaque in blood vessels, which in the coronary vessels leads to myocardial ischemia and infarction (heart attack).
 Polyunsaturated and monounsaturated fats reduce plaque formation with less chance of peripheral vascular disease, heart attack and stroke.